stockphrase/no-silo/content/resources/open-handbook/_index.md

 bookFlatSection: true
 ---

+<div style="text-align:center">{{< figure src="/logo.png" width=150 >}}</div>

 # About

 [{{< fa book-open >}}](#) `The Open Handbook`

 The `Open Handbook` project is a free, open-source reference handbook that introduces students to the conventions of academic writing and research.
-The project was originally written in [LaTeX](https://www.latex-project.org/) and hosted at {{< fa code-branch >}} [GitHub](https://github.com/stockphrase/OpenHandbook).
-I am in the process of translating the project into [markdown](https://daringfireball.net/projects/markdown/) files so that I can include it on this website.
-The chapters will slowly appear here on this site as I have time.
+The project was originally written in [LaTeX](https://www.latex-project.org/).
+I am in the process of translating the project into [.md](https://daringfireball.net/projects/markdown/) files so that I can include it on this website.

-- This work is licensed under a Creative Commons [`CC BY-NC-SA 4.0`](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+If you would like to collaborate on the project, please contact me.
+If you know your way around git, you can fork the project on {{< fa code-branch >}} [GitHub](https://github.com/stockphrase/no-silo).

 ---

 ## Table of Contents